 How do I start a cover letter?

-Begin with a salutation like “Dear John Smith,” or “To Jane Doe.”
-If you don’t know the recipient’s name, opt to use a title, such as “Head of Marketing.”
-Never use the generic “To Whom it May Concern.”
-If you were concerned, you would have taken time to address your letter properly.
+The best cover letter writing begins with a salutation like “Dear John Smith,” or “To Jane Doe.”
+If you don’t know the recipient’s name, then you can choose to use a title such as “Head of Marketing.”
+Never use the generic “To whom it may concern” if you want to be taken seriously.

 What is the best cover letter writing online tool?

-Resume-Now offers the best cover letter writing tool available online.
-You can select from many proven templates and easily tailor them from there.
-Our builder abides by cover letter writing best practices and helps job seekers create documents now that bypass ATS with ease.
-To top it off, it edits your document for spelling and grammar errors before you download.
+Resume Now offers the best cover letter writing tool available online.
+You can select from many proven cover letter templates and easily tailor them from there.
+Our Cover Letter Builder abides by cover letter writing best practices and helps job seekers create cover letters that bypass applicant tracking systems (ATS), which parse resumes and cover letters for relevance with ease.
+To top it off, it helps you proofread your job application letter for formatting, spelling and grammar errors and make edits before you download it.